 - Water temperature affects dissolved oxygen levels.
 Basically, the warmer the water, the less dissolved oxygen it holds, and the harder it is for trout to breathe.
 With less oxygen present, trout in warm water become lethargic and their feeding activity decreases dramatically.
 There’s your second clue.

 - Trout thrive within a specific temperature range.
 The exact range varies across different trout species and water bodies, but trout-friendly temperatures generally fall within 45 to 65 degrees.
 I’ve found 48 to 53 degrees to be the real sweet spot in my experience.

 - Insect activity is influenced by water temperature.
-You may notice that mosquitos in your area get really bad when average daily temps hit a certain level in the spring.
+You may notice that mosquitoes in your area get really bad when average daily temps hit a certain level in the spring.
 The same is true for the insects trout eat in streams.
 As you take stream temperatures over the course of a season, you can observe what insects hatch and at what water temperature.
 Keep notes and watch for trends to help inform your fly selection.

 - Even small fluctuations affect the bite.
 Ever have one of those days when the bite suddenly turns off for no apparent reason?
 Especially if you’re fishing in water that’s on the edge of being too cold or warm, a small bump in temperature could be just enough to shut it down.

 Are there Different Types of Stream Thermometers?

 When shopping for a new stream thermometer, you?ll find two main varieties:

 - Analog, Your standard mercury or alcohol-based glass tube thermometer.
 Analog fly fishing stream thermometers are fully submersible so you can check the water temperature at different depths.

 - Digital, Similar to instant-read kitchen thermometers, digital fly fishing thermometers use a probe to measure the temperature of water, which is displayed on a digital screen.